-In 2016, our projects in Cambodia focused on tackling hepatitis C and malaria.
+Our projects in Cambodia are currently focused on tackling hepatitis C and malaria.

 We launched a hepatitis C programme in Cambodia in May 2016, offering the first free treatment for the blood-borne virus in the country.

-Although the prevalence of the disease is unknown, it is estimated that between two and five percent of the population is infected.
+Although the prevalence of the disease is unknown, it is estimated that between 2 and 5 per cent of the population is infected.

 The team started by screening HIV patients at the hospital for co-infection.
 In October, screening was expanded to include patients referred by the hospital’s hepatology department.